stackzoo/voltbot/README.md

 ## Abstract
 Voltbot is a lightweight bot that retrieves lightning node stats and send them via different channels.
-This can be beneficial for executing and monitoring nodes.
+This can be beneficial for monitoring node instances.
 Voltbot communicates with the *LND* instance through [gRPC](https://grpc.io/).